 Until now, very few details about the Disney fantasy tale had been released.
-Fans had seen the logo for the movie and one piece of concept art, featuring an indistinguishable girl (Raya) riding a creature through Lumandra, her native land.
+Fans had seen the logo for the movie and one piece of concept art, featuring an indistinguishable girl (Raya the lone warrior) riding a creature through Lumandra, her native land.

 The official synopsis of the Disney animated feature reads: